cybermaxs/typescript-workshop/Labs/A - Getting Started with TypeScript/05-Future JS now/README.md

 ===

 TypeScript allows you to use a bunch of features from ES6 and beyond in current (ES3 and ES5 level) JavaScript engines (like current browsers and NodeJS).
-You don't have to worry about what is supported or not, the Typescript compiler has polyfills for all features.
+You don't have to worry about what is supported or not, the Typescript compiler has polyfills for all of its features.
+A polyfill is a fallback using an older version of the language.
+You don't have to worry about the version of JavaScript engine, the feature will always be available.
 The compiler has a short release cycle, so new features are always availaible as son as they're specified/proposed.

 Instructions